lukereding/book_notes/notes_making_things_happen.md

-# _making thing happens_
+# Making things happen
 Scott Berkun

 This was a great read.
 Lots of interesting thoughts and good advice.

-This book is all about project management :
+This book is all about project management:

 > leading the team in figuring out what the project is (panning, scheduling, and requirements gathers), shepherding the project through design and development work (communication, decision making, and mid-game strategy), and driving the project through completition (leadership, crisis management, and end-game strategy).